-Top of the list of child- and beginner-oriented ski areas is Slovenia’s most famous ski resort of Kranjska Gora.
-It’s where friendly, multilingual ski instructors, nursery, slopes and green runs are waiting to give beginners the boost they need to master the sport.
+Top of the list of a child- and beginner-oriented ski areas is Slovenia’s most famous ski resort of Kranjska Gora.
+It’s where friendly, multilingual ski instructors, nurseries, slopes, and green runs are waiting to give beginners the boost they need to master the sport.

 Krvavec and Rogla both have polygons and snow parks for children as well as amazing easy slopes for beginners.
 Another beginner’s haven is Vogel, which also provides excellent facilities for disabled skiers.
 No strangers to those taking their first ski sessions are the picture-perfect Bled and the laidback town of Cerkno.

 For most of us, skiing represents an enjoyable way to escape our everyday lives.
 Plus, the workout we get from it is more than welcome.
-The Slovene Julian Alps and the Mariborko Pohorje ski centre are the best destinations for casual lovers of this winter sport.
+The Slovene Julian Alps and the Pohorje ski centre in Maribor are the best destinations for casual lovers of this winter sport.